Band on the Run: Background

 By 1973, three years after the break-up of the Beatles, Paul McCartney had yet to regain his artistic credibility or find favour with music critics for his post-Beatles work.
-After completing a successful UK tour with his band Wings, in July 1973, he planned their third album as a means to re-establish himself after the mixed reception given to Wild Life and Red Rose Speedway.
+After completing a successful UK tour with his band Wings in July 1973, he planned their third album as a means to re-establish himself after the mixed reception given to Wild Life and Red Rose Speedway.

 Keen to record outside the United Kingdom, McCartney asked EMI to send him a list of all their international recording studios.
 He selected Lagos in Nigeria and was attracted to the idea of recording in Africa.
 In August, the band – consisting of McCartney and his wife Linda, ex-Moody Blues guitarist and pianist Denny Laine, Henry McCullough on lead guitar, and Denny Seiwell on drums – started rehearsals for the new album at the McCartneys' Scottish farm.
 During one rehearsal session, McCullough and McCartney argued, and McCullough quit.
 Seiwell left a week later, the night before the band flew out to Nigeria.
 This left just McCartney, Linda and Laine to record in Lagos, assisted by former Beatles engineer Geoff Emerick.
-McCartney had chosen Lagos, as he felt it would be a glamorous location where he and the band could sun on the beach during the day and record at night; the reality, however, was that after the end of a civil war in 1970, Nigeria was run by a military government, with corruption and disease commonplace.
+McCartney had chosen Lagos, as he felt it would be a glamorous location where he and the band could sun on the beach during the day and record at night; the reality, however, was that, after the end of a civil war in 1970, Nigeria was run by a military government, with corruption and disease commonplace.

+It was McCartney's last album released on Apple Records.